jalanderos/STRIDE-CH/README.md

 ## Dependencies

-The following dependencies do not include packages required for executing and debugging Jupyter notebooks.
-Please see the Contact section for the email to write to regarding help in this or any other area.
+### Conda Environment (Optional)

-If you wish to create an environment to better manage Python packages and dependencies, an installation of anaconda or miniconda will be needed.
+An environment can help to better manage Python packages and dependencies.
+An installation of anaconda or miniconda will be needed.
 Once installed run the following commands:
 ```
 conda create --name stride-ch python=3.11.0
 conda activate stride-ch
 ```

-The following dependency installation command may be executed with or without having created a conda enviroment with the above steps.
+### Python Dependency Installation

 ```
+cd STRIDE-CH
 pip install -r requirements.txt
 ```